June 1955

 Holding the 21st World Petroleum Congress in Moscow

 The 21st World Petroleum Congress, known as the “Olympic Games of the Oil and Gas Industry", was held in Moscow.
 The Congress gathered about 5 thousand industry leaders and experts from 119 countries.
 The Congress was opened by the Deputy Chairman of the Government of the Russian Federation Arkady Dvorkovich and the Minister of Energy of the Russian Federation Alexander Novak.The congress gathered about 700 speakers headed by 34 ministers.
 A total of about 5,000 industry leaders from 119 countries of the world attended the event, during which all aspects of the oil and gas industry, including the mining and processing, natural gas, renewable energy and sustainable development sectors were considered.
 The congress was covered by more than 1,000 media representatives.
 The World Petroleum Exhibition, which accompanied the Congress, is located on an area of 50,000 m2 and reached a new record, 30% higher than the area of the previous Doha Congress.
-The exhibition attracted about 17,000 visitors, to the stands of 542 participating companies.
-550 volunteers were involved in holding the congress.
-President of the WPC Renato Bertani recognized the volunteer program of the 21st WPC as the best in the entire history of congresses.
+The exhibition attracted about 17,000 visitors, and 542 participating companies had expositions.
+550 volunteers helped the organizers and participants of the Congress.
+WPC President Renato Bertani recognized the volunteer program of the 21st MNC as the best in the history of the congresses.

 Establishment of the “Golden Legacy of WPC” Scholarship